adaltas/node-nikita/docs/content/metadata/shy.md

 ---
 title: Metadata "shy"
-redirects:
-- /options/shy/
 ---

 # Metadata "shy" (boolean, optional, false)

-The "shy" option disables the modification of the session status.
+The "shy" metadata disables the modification of the session status.

 Sometimes, some actions are not relevant to indicate of change of status.
 There are multiple reasons for this.
 For example, the nature of the action itself is meaningless, like checking prerequisites, or the change of status is assumed by another sibling action.

 ## Usage

-The shy option is a boolean.
+The shy metadata is a boolean.
 The value is `false` by default.
-Set the value to `true` if you wish to activate the option.
-The following example check that redis is installed before starting a service.
+Set the value to `true` if you wish to activate the metadata.
+The following example check that Redis is installed before starting a service.

 ```js
 require('nikita')